• Skip to primary navigation

 Map<Key, Value> numbers = new TreeMap<>();

-The Map interface in Java can be used with the classes that implement it to perform various operations.
+The Map interface in Java can be used with the implemented classes to perform various operations.
 Some of these primary operations include:

 • Adding elements